cristianvasquez/obsidian-lab/README.md

 ### invokeOnFocus

-The plugin calls the script when opening a notes
+The plugin calls the script when opening a note.

 - _addHotKey_: A command is added to call the script
 - _debug_: verbose or off